April 30, 2016

 THE MAN IN THE VAULT (1956)

 Cute Karen Sharpe, with incredibly bouncy hair, is at the party because she gets want she wants in that crowd.
 I think that is her occupation.
-She is spurned by her on and off again boyfriend/lawyer, played by a Chuck Woolery impersonator.
+She is spurned by her on-and-off boyfriend/lawyer, played by a Chuck Woolery look-a-like.
 Pouting, she exits the party.
 Cocky Campbell has had enough of feeling out of place and also leaves, walking past Sharpe.
 She offers him a lift in her car but neither seems to have a destination.
 She asks him if he drives.
 I guess wondering if he might not have any experience with an automatic transmission or that big round ring on the left side of the dash.

 Barry Kroeger, a smirking small-time hoodlum, gets his leg man, Paul Fix, to locate a good locksmith.
 Kroeger then pressures Campbell to break into a safe deposit box rented by a big-time mobster, James Seay, and make a duplicate key.
 But Fix double-crosses Kroeger and suggests Campbell take the 200k himself.
 Temptation is acted upon and Campbell stores the money at the bowling alley for a striking finale.

-Campbell’s running is unintentionally comical near the end, arms swinging back and forth, left to right.
-I burst out laughing.
 Fix, after killing Kroeger with an Oldsmobile, goes after the money with Campbell only armed with a bowling pin.
 Funny?
 He throws it through a window and sets off the burglar alarm.
 Smart.
 Paul is in a fix by then and is quickly apprehended.
+Campbell’s running is unintentionally comical with arms quickly swinging back and forth, left to right.
+I burst out laughing.
 Meanwhile, mob boss Seay is charged with murder and Campbell reunites with Sharpe, the dominant driver.
 Campbell will have some explaining to do at police headquarters.

 April 16, 2016